 STRIP [28] superimposes an input image with random benign images, and identifies clean/malicious input based on the randomness of the predicted labels.
 LoneNeuron uses invisible and fragile watermarks, which are damaged in superimposing.
 Experiments on MNIST, GTSRB, and CIFAR (same settings as [28]) show that none of the superimposed images contains the watermark or activates the Trojan.
 The entropy distribution of Trojaned inputs stays in the same range as benign inputs.
-Two sample distributions are shown in Figure 10 of Appendix D. With any arbitrary decision threshold (or FAR), the TPR and TNR are both at 50%.
+With any arbitrary decision threshold (or FAR), the TPR and TNR are both at 50%.
 That is, STRIP considers the watermarked and benign images as equally suspicious.

 Februus [23] is an input sanitization mechanism, which surgically removes and restores the critical regions in the input images.
 Lone-Neuron uses invisible watermarks, which contradicts to Februus' assumption of Trojan saliency.
 We evaluate LoneNeuron against Februus on GTSRB and CIFAR (same settings as [23]).
-Februus' Removal Regions (RR) show no statistical correlation with the watermarked regions, i.e., RR does not change after we inject watermarks to a victim image, or move the watermark to different places in
+Februus' Removal Regions (RR) show no statistical correlation with the watermarked regions, i.e., RR does not change after we inject watermarks to a victim image, or move the watermark to different places in the image.
+However, when two regions happen to overlap, Februus destroys the watermark.
+Experiments show that Februus reduces

-Table 7: LoneNeuron attack detection with SCAn[87] on CI-FAR and GTSRB. ($J^>7.389 \rightarrow$ dataset is contaminated)
+Table 7: LoneNeuron attack detection with SCAn[87] on CI-FAR and GTSRB. ($J^ > 7.389 \rightarrow$ dataset is contaminated)